-PLA filament is available to FSE students for class assignments using lab fees approved by your instructor.
+We are available for use by all Fulton Engineering students, clubs, and research groups.
+We supply the filament if your submission is for a class related project.
 Please fill out a Print Submission Form with details about your class and instructor.
-Personal projects are permitted however you will have to provide your own filament for the project.
-When filling out a Print Submission Form you will be able to identify whether or not this is a FSE related project or a personal one.
+Personal projects, research projects and club projects are permitted however you will have to provide your own filament for the project.
+When filling out a Print Submission Form you will be able to identify whether or not this is a FSE class related project or a personal one.

-On average our processing time is 3-5 business days from when we recieve your print request.
+On average our processing time is at minimum 5 business days from when we receive your print request.
 However, this varies greatly depending on the size of your project and the current length of the print queue.
 Please contact us for a more accurate timeframe.

-- Print requests from students as a class project take priority (i.e. FSE100)
+- Print requests from students for a class project take priority (i.e. FSE100)

 - 3D printing is in huge demand during finals and the print queue often fills up two weeks in advance.
 Please submit your print request at least 10 days before it’s due.